-\ Indicates that though a system restart is not required, iDRAC must be restarted to apply the updates. iDRAC communication and monitoring may temporarily be interrupted.
+Indicates that though a system restart is not required, iDRAC must be restarted to apply the updates. iDRAC communication and monitoring may temporarily be interrupted.

-When you check for updates, the version marked as Available does not always indicate that it is the latest version available.
+When you check for updates, the version that is marked as Available does not always indicate that it is the latest version available.
 Before you install the update, ensure that the version you choose to install is newer than the version currently installed.
 If you want to control the version that iDRAC detects, create a custom repository using Dell Repository Manager (DRM) and configure iDRAC to use that repository to check for updates.

-- NOTE: For any update requiring iDRAC reset/ reboot or in case iDRAC is rebooted, it is recommended to check if iDRAC is fully ready by waiting for a few seconds of interval with a maximum timeout of 5 minutes before using any other command. - NOTE: After you update the PERC or HBA firmware to 12.2 and later versions, perform the Cold Reboot operation instead of the Warm Reboot operation.
-The Cold Boot operation ensures that the Try Counter is reset to unlock the drive security and prevent any Authority-locked-out conditions for in-band updates. - NOTE: After updating the PERC12 or HBA12 controller firmware using the host operating system, iDRAC may generate the ENC12 and PDR8 messages for drives associated with these controllers.
+- NOTE: For any update requiring iDRAC reset/ reboot or in case iDRAC is rebooted, it is recommended to check if iDRAC is fully ready by waiting for a few seconds of interval with a maximum timeout of 5 minutes before using any other command. - () NOTE: After you update the PERC or HBA firmware to 12.2 and later versions, perform the Cold Reboot operation instead of the Warm Reboot operation.
+The Cold Boot operation ensures that the Try Counter is reset to unlock the drive security and prevent any Authority-locked-out conditions for in-band updates. - NOTE: After updating the PERC12 or HBA12 controller firmware using the host operating system, iDRAC may generate the ENC12 and PDR8 messages for drives associated with these controllers

-Updating firmware using iDRAC web interface
+Updating single device firmware using web interface

-You can update the device firmware using firmware images available on the local system, from a repository on a network share (CIFS, NFS, HTTP or HTTPS), or from FTP.
+Use the firmware images available on the local system or from a repository on a network share (CIFS, NFS, HTTP, HTTPS, or FTP).